Don't Watch Netflix's New 'A Series Of Unfortunate Events'

 Don’t watch A Series of Unfortunate Events if you’re a stern supporter of the fallacy that adults know everything.

 A Series of Unfortunate Events will heavily jab at the stupidity and the closed-mindedness of the adult and if you’re the kind of person that will take offense on that, it is highly recommended you, again, “Look away.”

 Most, if not all, the adults that will surround the Baudelaire orphans throughout A Series of Unfortunate Events will fail miserably at giving them care and protection, as they are usually left to their own devices to unveil and thwart Count Olaf’s plans.

 In a world where children are given little to no freedom in the decisions they make, A Series of Unfortunate Events tries to become the beacon of light.
-If you’re a parent who comes across the misfortune of watching A Series of Unfortunate Events, hopefully, that by witnessing how adults can sometimes tend not to lend an ear to children, you may learn to tell yourself to listen when your child says that there’s this bully at school, or that there’s this teacher who’s doing things that he shouldn’t be doing, or that she has something to say about the divorce you’re planning.
+If you’re a parent who comes across the misfortune of watching A Series of Unfortunate Events, hopefully, that by witnessing how adults can sometimes tend to not to lend an ear to children, you may learn to tell yourself to listen when your child says that there’s this bully at school, or that there’s this teacher who’s doing things that he shouldn’t be doing, or that she has something to say about the divorce you’re planning.

 Sometimes, as in A Series of Unfortunate Events, the adult may not know everything.